tribixbite/awesome/README.md

 *   [gptlang/dunno](https://github.com/gptlang/dunno) - AI powered command line
 *   [hashicorp/vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management
 *   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
-*   [e2b-dev/infra](https://github.com/e2b-dev/infra) - Infrastructure powering E2B - Secure Runtime for AI Agents & Apps
+*   [e2b-dev/infra](https://github.com/e2b-dev/infra) - Infrastructure for AI code interpreting that's powering E2B.
 *   [wabarc/wayback](https://github.com/wabarc/wayback) - An archiving tool with an IM-style interface that prioritizes privacy and accessibility, integrated with various archival services including Internet Archive, archive.today, Ghostarchive, IPFS, Telegraph, and file systems.
 *   [robherley/snips.sh](https://github.com/robherley/snips.sh) - ✂️ passwordless, anonymous SSH-powered pastebin with a human-friendly TUI and web UI
 *   [six-ddc/plow](https://github.com/six-ddc/plow) - A high-performance HTTP benchmarking tool that includes a real-time web UI and terminal display